eduardoaraya/fd-backend-nest/README.md

 ______

-## Architeture
+## Architecture

 [**Application**](./src/app)
-> The Application Core, contain the bootstraop application and where the server start run
+> The Application Core that contain the bootstrap application and where the server start run

 [**Database**](./src/db)
 > Contain database connection and schema declarations also include seeds and migrations

 [**libs**](./src/libs)
-> Source that provider domains to application
+> Provider Source domains to application

 ## Steps to build application